Turgon37/docker-glpi/README.md

 This images contains an instance of GLPI web application served by nginx and php5-fpm on port 80

+:warning: Take care of the [changelogs](CHANGELOG.md) because some breaking changes may happend between versions.

 ## Docker Informations

 * This image expose the following port